 On January 12, 2009, just two days later, he receives 10 bitcoins from Nakamoto to test the sending of cryptocurrencies.
 This would be the first bitcoin transfer that there is a record of.

 Just at the peak of Finney's life and career, he received the worst possible news.
 In August 2009, he was diagnosed with Amyotrophic Lateral Sclerosis (ALS), a disease that damages cells of the nervous system, gradually decreasing their function until they die.
 Despite everything, he continued working, commenting that he was still programming, but that the task cost him 50 times more than before.

-Finney published on March 19, 2013 in the Bitcointalk forum a letter called 'Bitcoin and me' in which he talks about the whole story between himself and the cryptocurrency.
-In it he states that “I think I was the first person, after Satoshi, to run the Bitcoin client "
+Finney published on March 19, 2013, in the Bitcointalk forum a letter called 'Bitcoin and me' in which he talks about the whole story between the cryptocurrency and the.
+In it he notes that “I think I was the first person, after Satoshi, to run the Bitcoin client "

 "Today satoshi's true identity has become a mystery, but at the time I thought he was dealing with a young man of Japanese descent who was extraordinarily intelligent and sincere."

 Not only that, Finney ensures that: "I consider myself incredibly lucky to have been there from the beginning"

 One year later, on March 25, 2014 Andy Greenberg, a journalist from Forbes does a He visits Finney who was already completely paralyzed by ALS to discuss the possibility that he was Nakamoto.
 In the conversation they discussed issues like your emails with Nakamoto and the history of his Bitcoin wallet.
 During the same Finney repeatedly denied being Nakamoto, and according to Greenberg, she believes Finney told the truth.

 Hal Finney prostrated by the ALS assisted by his wife Fran who did not leave his side at any time